Ficool

 "...Four days... proficient..."

-He tapped the counter lightly.
+He tapped the counter lightly with his finger.

 "...Let's see how far you go, boy."